freshollie/headunit-controller-android/README.md

 - Keep speakers active to avoid ground loop interferance
 - Keep autobright alive in the background
 - Kill navigation 5 minutes after suspend (Stops wakelocks)
+- Homescreen widget with 6 apps, (Used mostly for my own use)

 ### Shuttle Xpress Input